AnthropologieBiblique/Unbound2md/Bibles/VG/Acts of the Apostles/VG Ac 22.md

 ---
+aliases :
+- Acts of the Apostles 22
+- Actes 22
-aliases : Ac 22
+- Ac 22
+- Acts of the Apostles 22
 tags : Bible/Ac/22
 ---

-# Chapitre 22
+# Acts of the Apostles 22

 ###### 1
 Viri fratres, et patres, audite quam ad vos nunc reddo rationem.